mir-group/flare/docs/source/tutorials/gpfa.rst

-In this tutorial, we'll demonstrate how a previously existing Ab-Initio Molecular  Dynamics trajectory can be used to train a Gaussian Process model.
+In this tutorial, we'll demonstrate how a previously existing Ab-Initio Molecular  Dynamics (AIMD) trajectory can be used to train a Gaussian Process model.

 We can use a very short trajectory for a very simple molecule which is already included in the test files in order to demonstrate how to set up and run the code.